last-rev-llc/lastrev-libraries/README.md

 The update script is available to update projects created from the Last Rev Next Starter to the latest version.
 The current script has been added as a CLI command: `last-rev framework-update`

-This command takes 3 required options
+This command takes 2 required options (SOURCE_COMMIT, TARGET_COMMIT), and 1 optional (PROJECT_DIRECTORY)

 - `-s` for `SOURCE_COMMIT`: This is the commit hash, or branch name, of the current version of the project that is being updated (e.g. `v1`).
   - Check the earliest commit where an update to the frmework happended.
 Either the initiali commit or a past update.
 Then cross-reference that with the history of the starter project.
 - `-t` for `TARGET_COMMIT`: This is the commit hash, or branch name, of the target version that you want to update to (e.g. `main`).
 - `-d` for `PROJECT_DIRECTORY`: This is the directory of the project that is being updated.
+  - this is an optional parameter
+  - default is current working directory
   - ** `<project_directory`> must be an absolute path to the project directory.**

 To run the command you need to run the following command: